superkabuki/threefive_is_scte35/README.md

     * descriptor_tags:   set which Splice Descriptor Tags to parse.
     * starts:            set which Segmentation Type IDs to use to start breaks.

-    Edit the file as needed and then run threefive hls.
+    Edit the file as needed and then run threefive.

 [ Profile Formatting Rules ]